hack-rpi/HackRPI-Website-2025/README.md

 We are always looking for contributions!
 If you're wondering where to start, checkout our issues pages for work that still needs to be done.

 Before contributing please take a look at our [contributing guidelines](docs/CONTRIBUTING.md).
 Thanks!

+# This is my day 1 change
+# Excited to learn more and contribute